 How to Paint A Wall With A Roller Without Leaving Roller Marks

 Painting walls isn’t hard, but like anything else, there’s a wrong way and a right way to do it.
-If you paint walls incorrectly, or fail to do the right prep work, you will end up with a lousy finish after the paint dries.
+If you do a lousy job preparing and painting the wall you will end up with a lousy finish after the paint dries.

 The following tips will ensure a beautiful paint finish on your walls: